PVSSLR/pvsslr.github.io/Courses.md

 ---
 layout: page
 title: Online Courses
-subtitle: The Journey So Far
+subtitle: The system is changing
 ---
 <p align="justify">I love to learn new things whenever I get the free time.
 For the past few years, I have been completing online certification courses every month and it has become my new habit.
 I audit courses from various platforms such as Coursera, Udemy, Edx, etc. I do believe that what we learn matters the most than these certificates.</p>